Mitigating Pretraining-Induced Attention Asymmetry in 2D+ Electron Microscopy Image Segmentation: Discussion

 \section{Discussion}

-The results of our experiments reveal a significant impact of pretrained model weights on saliency map distributions, particularly in the context of specialized datasets such as biomedical electron microscopic (EM) and X-ray Computed Tomography (XCT) images.
-We demonstrated that the transfer of pretrained color channel weights from natural image datasets, such as ImageNet, introduces inherent asymmetry in saliency maps, which can skew model attention mechanisms.
-This bias, arising from the natural image color distributions, manifests as an unintended preferential weighting of certain color channels, leading to suboptimal model behavior when applied to specialized domains like biological and material imaging.
+Our experiments demonstrate that pretrained model weights substantially influence saliency map distributions, particularly in specialized datasets such as biomedical electron microscopy and X-ray Computed Tomography (XCT) images.
+Transferring color channel weights from natural image datasets, such as ImageNet, introduces inherent asymmetry in saliency maps.
+This bias arises from the color distribution patterns in natural images and manifests as preferential weighting of specific channels, leading to unnatural model attention in domains with distinct channel characteristics.
+Although biomedical datasets constituted the primary focus of this study due to prior domain knowledge, the results from the GF-PA66 dataset suggest that the observed phenomenon is not restricted to biomedical imaging and may generalize to other grayscale imaging domains.

-Our study highlights the persistence of saliency asymmetry across different model architectures and backbones, emphasizing the need for careful consideration when applying pretrained models in non-natural domains.
-Despite the benefits of transfer learning, pretrained weights may not always align with the inherent structure of non-natural data, thus introducing biases that can affect predictive explainability.
-These biases, if left unchecked, can lead to unrealistic dependencies on the color channels that do not necessarily correspond to the biological or structural features of the data.
+Saliency asymmetry persists across multiple model architectures --- both convolutional and transformer-like model --- and encoder backbones, highlighting that pretrained weights can introduce systematic biases even when transfer learning improves predictive performance.
+These biases compromise the interpretability of channel attention, creating dependencies that do not correspond to the actual structural or biological features of the data.
+Consequently, explanations derived from attention maps in such models may be unreliable.

-In addressing this issue, we proposed a mitigation strategy by modifying the initialization of the model's color channel weights, which successfully reduced asymmetry and improved the model's explainability.
-Specifically, we found that selecting the green channel from ImageNet pretraining as a uniform starting point across all three channels minimized saliency asymmetry and resulted in more balanced saliency distributions.
-Our mitigation technique provided a practical solution to eliminating color channel bias while preserving the performance gains provided by pretrained weights.

-While our work provides a practical approach to addressing saliency asymmetry, it primarily focuses on the influence of pretrained weights, leaving other potential sources of bias in the transfer learning process yet to be explored.
-Future research could investigate additional factors such as the impact of pretrained model architectures, input data preprocessing, and domain-specific fine-tuning strategies to further enhance model performance and interpretability.
-Another promising direction could involve training foundational models on large-scale EM or other non-natural image datasets before applying uniform pretraining strategies.
-While our study was constrained by data availability, such an approach could offer improved transparency and better adaptation of pretrained models in specialized domains.

-Additionally, our results indicate that pretrained weights generated through our own training procedures could serve as reusable initializations, similar to how we utilized Lucchi-pretrained models.
-Making such domain-adapted pretrained weights publicly available could provide a valuable resource for researchers working with similar 2D+ representations, facilitating improved model initialization without reliance on natural image-based pretraining.